Chinese Entering Bitcoin As Safe Haven, Driving Recent BTC Price Surge: Forbes

 Now Chinese are afraid that in order to oppose the US in this trade war and maintain China’s goods price-competitive for US citizens, Chinese government would devalue the yuan substantially.

-Chinese investors are going for crypto
+Chinese investors are going

 As per Forbes, analysts, including Dovey Wan from a VC firm DHVC and a co-founder of a crypto company Primitive Ventures, believe that the price charts of Bitcoin and USD/CNY exchange rate now look somewhat similar.